Do Shoppers Trust AI-Generated Product Images? We Asked

 So, do shoppers trust AI-generated fashion product photos?
 Our research suggests many are open to them, if key conditions are met:

-The future of AI-powered fashion imagery is not about replacing human creativity.
-It’s about combining AI tools with brand expertise to create richer, more versatile, and more confidence-inspiring content.
+The future of AI-generated product imagery is not about replacing human creativity.
+It is about combining AI product photography, quality control, and brand expertise to create richer, more versatile ecommerce assets that shoppers can trust.

 Stylitics’ research indicates that phased approaches, starting with inspiration, then testing accuracy-focused applications, may offer a safer path forward.
 Shopper sentiment is not uniform, but the evidence shows trust is most likely to be earned when imagery is accurate, transparent, and aligned with brand standards.